 As you can see, the reported amounts vary considerably.
 This is only logical, since downtime in one company may be very different from that in another.

-Therefore, calculate the cost of downtime for your business yourself using our downtime cost calculator
+Therefore, calculate the cost of downtime for your business yourself using our downtime cost calculatorWould you like to find out more about downtime?
+Download our free e-book

 In this e-book, we take a closer look at the factors that determine the cost of downtime.
 And we also explain how you can prevent downtime.

-Download this e-book for free
+Download this e-book for free1

 Broken hardware